 Should I choose a wig?

 Wigs are really popular during Halloween.
 I suppose it’s because of its simplicity.
 Wearing it you can avoid temporary or permanent hair dying.
-Even if you regularly colour your hair it’s possible that you don’t want to use any chemicals just because your Halloween costume requires another hair colour or style.
-So spend some time with checking the product range, from your home if you like, then just put it on within a few minutes when time has come.
-If you want a solution with immediate result that lasts only till the second you want it, wigs are for you.
-It’s also a really good solution if your hair is not suitable for the desired hair style.
+Even if you regularly colour your hair, it’s possible that you don’t want to use any chemicals just because your Halloween costume requires another hair colour or style.
+So spend some time with checking the product range, from your home if you like, then just put it on within a few minutes when the time has come.
+If you want a solution with immediate results that lasts only till the second you want it, wigs are for you.
+It’s also a really good solution if your hair is not suitable for the desired hairstyle.

 Wash out hair dyes and hair chalks